 Food Idea: Bumble Bee Cake Pops

-Drink Idea: Honey Mead
+Drink Idea: Honey lemonade or Arnold Palmer

 Decor: Yellow balloons and black streamers